Ferns and Fern Allies

 moist, open areas; may be mistaken for grass until seen up close

-- Equisetum hyemale var. affine: scouring-rush
+- Hippochaete hyemale var. affine: scouring-rush

 - Frequent, often forming extensive colonies, favoring sandy soils by or near